NateAlmighty/MinionsOfTheDragon/README.md

   * What the bug/suggestion is
 5. Be aware I may respond to ask for more info depending on situation.

+# V2.2 Patch Notes
+# FINALLY WE HAVE ENDGAME!

+* Colored Text!
+* Fixed HUGE Bugs
+* Update old save files!

+Added several new endgame features:

+* Achievements:
+ 1. "Exploration" achievements to see all the biomes!
+ 2. "Slayer" achievements to kill every enemy type!
+ 3. "Shopping" achievements to buy every item!
+ 4. "Meta" achievements to track your game completion!

+* Talents!
+ 1. MAXHP increases when you explore the world!
+ 2. ATK increases when you slay enemies!
+ 3. MAXMP increases when you buy items!
+ 4. And upon completing an aspect of the game, a 100 to all stats increase!

 # V2.1 Patch Notes
 # NOW WITH SAVE FILES!
 And More!!